TheresLundqvist/music-quiz/README.md

 * From the source section drop-down menu, select the Master Branch.
 * Once the master branch has been selected, the page provided the link to the completed website.

-The live link can be found here - [The Yoga Studio](https://thereslundqvist.github.io/The-Yoga-Studio/)
+The live link can be found here - [Music Quiz](https://thereslundqvist.github.io/music-quiz/)

 ---